invenia/GPForecasting.jl/docs/GPFnotes.md

 ## Input types

-One might notice that quite frequently most types are annotated, except for the type of the inputs (usually called `x` around the code).
+One might notice that most types are annotated, except for the type of the inputs (usually called `x` around the code).
 While the outputs (usually called `y`) are expected to be given either as a `Vector` (in the single-output case) or as a `Matrix` with timestamps as rows and output number as columns (in accordance to our [Data conventions](#data-conventions)), inputs can take several different types.
 The main reason for this is due to our [kernel implementations](#kernels).
 There are mainly three types of